Black Jack (gum): Ownership

 Warner–Lambert acquired the American Chicle Company, including the Adams brand, in 1962.
 The American Chicle Company was renamed to Adams in 1997.
 Pfizer, which had bought Warner-Lambert in 2000, sold Adams and all of Pfizer's other candy brands to Cadbury in 2003.
 This unit became Cadbury Adams.

 In 2019, Gerrit J. Verburg acquired the Black Jack gum brand among several others from Mondelez International, the parent company of Cadbury.

 In popular culture

-In Season 3, Episode 5 of Seinfeld, titled The Library, Seinfeld incorrectly remembers that he returned a book, and had a witness to doing so: a girlfriend wearing an orange dress and chewing Black Jack gum.
-(The girlfriend, Sherry, later corrects him, recalling her dress was purple and the gum was Dentyne.
-And, in fact, Jerry had lent the book to George, and the book was never seen again).
+In the Seinfeld episode "The Library", Jerry remembers his high school girlfriend Sherry Becker as an avid chewer of Black Jack, but upon meeting her again she states her distaste for it and insists that she preferred Dentyne.

 In the 1990 movie Pump Up The Volume, Christian Slater's character chews Black Jack gum.

 In the television series Homeland, the character of acting CIA director Saul Berenson is revealed as chewing a large amount of Black Jack gum during important operations for good luck.

+In Season 3 Episode 15 "Three Amigos" of the television series Northern Exposure, Maurice J. Minnifield (Barry Corbin) is given a pack of Black Jack gum by Ruth-Ann (Peg Phillips) the general store owner, to be buried with his newly deceased friend.

+In Season 7 episode 2 of the Amazon show Bosch_(TV_series), detective Jamie Edgar (Jamie Hector) is seen chewing Black Jack gum after a late night hangover, which he keeps in his police locker.